prysmaticlabs/documentation/docs/prysm-usage/p2p-host-ip.md

 2) The protocol (TCP/UDP) and port number (0-65535) on which your beacon-chain node is listening must be known (Default - TCP/13000).
 3) All routers & firewalls must be configured to allow incoming traffic on that protocol/port combination.

-#### Private & Public IP Addresses
+#### Private & public IP addresses

 Computers on a home network will typically have a private IP address.
-Attempting to establish a p2p connection to another participant on the ETH2 network using that participant's *private* IP address is not possible, you must use the *public* IP address.
+Attempting to establish a p2p connection to another participant on the ETH2 network using that participant's **private** IP address is not possible, you must use the **public** IP address.
 Private IPv4 addresses will always fall into one of the following ranges, as per [RFC1918](https://en.wikipedia.org/wiki/Private_network):
  - 192.168.0.0 – 192.168.255.255
  - 172.16.0.0 – 172.31.255.255
  - 10.0.0.0 – 10.255.255.255